GeorgeCrawford15/EvolutionHQ/README.md

 ## Overview

-**EvolutionHQ** is an educational web application designed to help students explore and understand Mendelian genetics.
-Users can input parent genotypes for **monohybrid** or **dihybrid crosses**, and the application will automatically generate the offspring combinations along with genotypic and phenotypic ratios.
+**EvolutionHQ** is an interactive educational web application that helps students explore genetics and evolution.
+It allows users to perform monohybrid and dihybrid crosses, generating offspring combinations with genotypic and phenotypic ratios, while providing smooth frontend animations.
+Beyond genetics, users can create a matrix table from inputted or uploaded CSV data to analyze species relationships, automatically generate a phylogenetic tree highlighting species of interest, and explore evolution through an educational page with checkpoint questions to reinforce learning.

 The project combines a **modern frontend** (HTML, CSS, JavaScript) with a **Python Flask backend** to calculate Punnett square outcomes dynamically.
 This makes the learning experience interactive and immediately responsive.